blog.thms.uk

 Firstly, you need a server to run Elasticsearch on.
 I did experiment with running Elasticsearch on my mastodon instance, but ultimately decided to create a separate server for it: Mastodon just runs far more reliably if it doesn't have to contend with Elasticsearch for server resources.

-Currently, I'm running Elasticsearch on a small 1 vCPU, 2GB DigitalOcean server for $14 per month.
+Currently, I'm running Elasticsearch on a 'CAX11' server from Hetzner.
+This has 2 vCPUs and 4GB RAM, and costs me €3.95 per month.
+(It's on IPv6 only, which saves another few quid, so that's great too.)
 This seems to be plenty for my single user instance, but depending on the size of your Mastodon instance, you may need a larger server.

 Once you have your server, set up Elasticsearch.
 I simply followed Mastodon's instructions.
-But, make sure you set up your firewall to only allow access to port 9200 from your Mastodon instance!

 Apply and configure the Extended Search patch.

-You can use the standard Git tools to apply the PR.
 Once done, navigate to the mastodon directory on your server, and open .env.production.
 Add the following lines:

 ES_ENABLED=true

-ES_HOST=localhost # or the IP of your Elasticsearch instance
+ES_HOST=10.0.0.3 # replace with IP of your elasticsearch instance

 ES_PORT=9200

-STATUS_SEARCH_SCOPE=discoverable # or public, or
+STATUS_SEARCH_SCOPE=discoverable # or public, or public_or_unlisted

 ACCOUNT_SEARCH_SCOPE=discoverable # or all, or classic